solo-io/gloo-docs/gloo/docs/gloo_routing/gateway_configuration/access_logging/_index.md

 {"level":"info","ts":"2019-09-09T17:56:52.669Z","logger":"access_log","caller":"runner/run.go:50","msg":"received http request","logger_name":"test","node_id":"gateway-proxy-v2-59c46d569-kmjhb.gloo-system","node_cluster":"gateway","node_locality":"<nil>","node_metadata":"&Struct{Fields:map[string]*Value{role: &Value{Kind:&Value_StringValue{StringValue:gloo-system~gateway-proxy-v2,},XXX_unrecognized:[],},},XXX_unrecognized:[],}","protocol_version":"HTTP11","request_path":"/api/pets","request_method":"GET","response_status":"&UInt32Value{Value:200,XXX_unrecognized:[],}"}
 ```

 If all went well this command should yield all of the requests whose request path includes `/api/pets`.
-This particular implementation is just a shell, meant more for demonstration than anything.
+This particular implementation is very simplistic, meant more for demonstration than anything.
 However, the server code which was used to build this access logging service can be found [here](https://github.com/solo-io/gloo/tree/master/projects/accesslogger/pkg/loggingservice)
 and is easily extendable to fit any needs.
 To run a different access logger than the one provided simply replace the image object in the helm configuration, and the service will be replaced by a custom image.